cagross/react-specials/README.md

 _Note: If you have made any recent edits to files in the `client/src` folder, be sure to re-build the React app before running the Cypress tests.
 If not, you may experience unexpected results.
 See the [Edits section](#edits) for information on how to re-build the React app._

+## 📦 Managing Dependencies

+For detailed information on the current state of dependencies, please refer to the [Notable Dependency Issues](dependency-updates.md).

 ## 📋 To-Do List (last updated 18 Feb 2021) <a name="to_do_list"></a>

-Here is a list of features/fixes I would like to implement soon:
+Here is a short list of features/fixes I would like to implement soon:

 - Incorrect prices displayed for items requiring multiple quantities ([fixed](https://github.com/cagross/react-specials/issues/11)).
 - [Some unit prices displaying as 'Unknown'.](https://github.com/cagross/react-specials/issues/10)